Koala Fact File

 They have been seen to swallow soil, bark or gravel to help with their digestion.

 Koalas do not drink much water as they get most of the moisture they need from the leaves that they eat.

-Koalas are found in southeastern and eastern Australia throughout the states of Queensland, New South Wales, Victoria and South Australia.
+Australia is the native home of the koala where they live in the east of the country throughout the states of Queensland, New South Wales, Victoria and South Australia.